 Curious to know more about their process, we paired Britt and Debo for a co-interview.
-The result is a must-read conversation touching upon the creative process, collaboration, and the relationship between leaning and teaching.
+The result is a must-read conversation touching upon the creative process, collaboration, and the relationship between learning and teaching.

 Fhloston Paradigm’s …MATH Pt.
 2 EP featuring remixes by John Debo, OddKidOut Remix and Pow Pow is out now on Kingbrittarchives.

 John Debo: King, you have been making music for as long as I can remember.
 You’ve written and recorded under a handful of different names over the years — Fhloston Paradigm, Sylk 130, Scuba, and The Nova Dream Sequence to name a few.
 Do the creative and production processes differ from one guise to another?

 King Britt: Absolutely.
 Each pseudonym has a related genre.
 Fhloston is more experimental, whereas Sylk 130 is soul/funk, etc. I approach each project with a set of parameters that are used to create the basic blueprint for the sonics, which steers the direction of the writing.

 King: When you did the remix for “…MATH,” what was your approach?
 I feel you are moving into new territory with your amazing production now.
 Did teaching change your perspective?